siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 closed transport relation: no sources, no action at a distance, no extra fields, and no higher-order operators.

+Like every field relation in this book, this coupled update is posed simultaneously for all $\mathbf{r}$ in the extent.
+It does not describe the path of one individually tagged point.
+It describes how the whole organized flow reorganizes at once.

 Transport becomes legible only after the flow is resolved into these complementary aspects, because the coupled update acts on the pair as a whole.
 If we